mavlink/rfcs/text/gnss-integrity-report.md

 # Summary

-This RFC proposes restructuring the `GNSS_INTEGRITY` message into two separate messages.
-One provides resilience and integrity information global to a GNSS receiver.
-The other provides RF interference diagnostics per frequency band.
+This RFC proposes restructuring the work-in-progress [`GNSS_INTEGRITY`](https://mavlink.io/en/messages/development.html#GNSS_INTEGRITY) message into two separate messages.
+The first message is to provide resilience and integrity information for the whole GNSS receiver, while the other provides RF interference diagnostics per frequency band.
 The goal for both messages is to be as generic and vendor-agnostic as possible.

 # Motivation